amudhak/parse-pdf/README.md

 ### Notes and Updates to be made

+Start with templated JSON file.

 Currently, PDF must be downloaded and added to the PDF_Files folder before referencing.
 Should be able to download PDF directly through the program and parse with the link.

-JSON file is getting overwritten.

 Change how context is provided to the LLM.

-Be able to update the article number and title automatically instead of manually.

 Speed up performance.
 As of now, the program runs rather slowly.